johnttaylor/colony.core/src/Cpl/Rte/README.txt

 and/or structures that are stored in the model and that Application uses viewers or controllers to  read, write the data items.
 Some terminology:

-- A 'Model Base' is a collection of Model Points.
-The Application is responsible for instantiating all of the Model Points in a Model Base.
-Typically the life time scope of a Model Base is the life of the Application.
+- A 'Model Data Base' is a collection of Model Points.
+The Application is responsible for instantiating all of the Model Points in a Model Data Base.
+  Typically the life time scope of a Model Data Base is the life of the Application.

-- A 'Model Point' is an instantiated Point within a Model Base.
-A Model Point represents/is the canonical value/state of a Point.

-- A 'Point' is a physical collection of data.
-A Point can contain any data structure(s).
-Points are type safe.
-Because each Point definition is unique this means that from the Application perspective there is not a base class/interface that can be used to as a generic reference to Point.
-However, the great majority of the concrete Points will share common methods and semantics.
+- A 'Model Point' is an instantiated Point within a Model Data Base.
+A Model Point is the canonical value/state of a Point.
+Model Points are type safe (because the underlying Point is type safe).
+Because each Model Point definition is unique this means that from the Application perspective there is not a base class/interface that can be used to as a generic reference to Model Points.
+However, the great majority of the concrete Model Points will share common methods and semantics.

+- A 'Point' is a physical collection of data, i.e. it is a C structure.

 - A 'Viewer Point' is an instantiated Point within a Application module that is used to read the contents of a Model Point.
 All reads of an Model Point